nodejs/node/doc/api/assert.md

     description: Added strict mode to the assert module.
 -->

-When using the `strict mode`, any `assert` function will use the equality used in the strict function mode.
+When using the `strict` mode, any `assert` function will use the equality used in the strict function mode.
 So [`assert.deepEqual()`][] will, for example, work the same as [`assert.deepStrictEqual()`][].